alexanderovie/webfascinantedigital/src/data/services/google-business-profile.md

 userReview:
   name: 'Christopher Adams'
   image: '/images/home-page-33/avatar-4.webp'
-  reviewContent: 'With Google Business Profile optimization, we've doubled our local visibility while cutting marketing costs in half.
-It's become a vital part of our growth strategy.'
+  reviewContent: 'With Google Business Profile optimization, we have doubled our local visibility while cutting marketing costs in half.
+It has become a vital part of our growth strategy.'
   userRole: 'Marketing Director, GrowthWave Media'
 ---